Interface-Foundry/IF-AWS/webservers/README.md

 start the app
 ```
 This can be done in a rolling fashion on the backend instances to not interrupt the services.

+## Application
+An application user has been creae.
+Username is kip.
+Home directory of this user is /opt/IF-root